Status: Uncommon spring and fall migrant east, rare casual central and west. Uncommon breeder east.

 - High counts: 17 at Indian Cave SP, Nemaha and Richardson Cos 14 May 2006, 16 at Fontenelle Forest 12 May 2018, and 15 at Indian Cave SP, Nemaha and Richardson Cos 14 May 2003.

 Summer: Currently the breeding range of this species appears to be restricted mainly to the Missouri River Valley counties northwestward to the Long Pine Canyon area, Brown Co, where Swenk found a Wood Thrush on a nest with three eggs in the canyon in 1902 (Ducey 1983).
 Brogie and Mossman (1983) considered it a “probable nester,” in the Niobrara Valley Preserve, where three singing males were found in Brown Co Jun-Jul 1982.
 Short (1961) found Wood Thrush to be common in Holt Co along the Niobrara River in 1955.
 Youngworth (1955) found it a regular summer resident in northeast Cherry Co.
 These records indicate that Wood Thrush has probably nested in this area for some time, and possibly further west, as Short (1965) located a singing male along the Niobrara River about 20 miles west-southwest of Valentine in Cherry Co during the breeding season in 1965.
-There are additional summer records for Brown Co for most of the years 1964-72.
+There are additional summer records for Brown Co for most of the years 1964-72 and one was at Hutton Sanctuary, Rock Co 13 Jun 2019.
 Two were on Schindler Creek, Knox Co Jun-Jul 2008 and 2009.

 Rosche (1982) considered it an accidental summer visitor in the northwest, citing one record only, a singing male in cottonwood forest on the edge of Box Butte Res, Dawes Co 19 Jun 1975.
 Ducey (1988) cited a statement in Bruner et al (1904) that breeding occurred in Sioux Co.
 No date or specific record was given; this was probably a late migrant.